Timendus/thimbleful/README.md

 thimbleful (Noun, ˈθɪmbəlˌfʊl) ⸺

 1. As much as a timble will hold
-2. A very small quantity, esp. of alcoholic beverages
+2. A very small quantity, specifically of alcoholic beverages
 3. Just enough Javascript to make your single page app come to life

 ## Welcome!